 It is said that the Goddess of Love, Kamadeva suffered a loss of virility, owing to a curse.
 Kamadeva sought out the Shakti’s womb and genitals which freed him from the curse.
-Love gained its potency here and the idol of ‘Kamakhya Devi’ was set up and worshiped.
+Love gained its potency here and the idol of ‘Kamakhya Devi’ was set up and worshipped.

 In the month of June, it is said that the goddess bleeds.
-During this time, the Brahmaputra River near the temple turns red in color.
+During this time, the Brahmaputra River near the temple turns red in colour.
 It might be strange but till this date, there has been no scientific reason as to why the water of the spring turns red.
 Menstruation is the symbol of a woman’s creative ability.
 And the Kamakhya temple celebrates this ‘shakti’ present in every woman.

 Here are the timings of Kamakhya Temple:

-|Afternoon Break||1 PM||2:30 PM|
+|Afternoon Break||1:00 PM||2:30 PM|

 |Prasad Distribution||2:30 PM||–|

-Some of the festivals celebrated at kamakhya Temple are:
+Some of the festivals celebrated at Kamakhya Temple are: